kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

   - The mixed definition of type and value improves the degree of abstraction and the cost of understanding.
 All constraints are checked at runtime, and there is a performance bottleneck for the large-scale configuration code.
   - It is difficult to implement multi-tenant and multi-environment scenarios that want to configure coverage and modification.
   - For constrained scenarios with conditions, the user interface for writing hybrid definitions of definition and verification is unfriendly.

-- Tech. and Product
+Representative technologies of typed KV include:

-  - [CUE](https://github.com/cue-lang/cue): The core problem CUE solves is "type checking", which is mainly used in configuration constraint verification scenarios and simple cloud native configuration scenarios.
+- [CUE](https://github.com/cue-lang/cue): The core problem CUE solves is"type checking", which is mainly used in configuration constraintverification scenarios and simple cloud native configuration scenarios.

 #### 1.2.5 Modeled K-V